go-aah/docs/server.md

 ---
 # aah Server

-aah server is in-built web server provided by Go lang.
-It provides flexible configuration `server { ... }` on `aah.conf` for the users.
+aah server is a in-built HTTP server provided by Go lang.
+Framework provides flexible configuration `server { ... }` in the `aah.conf` for the users.

 Reference to [Server Config](app-config.html#section-server), [Server Extension](server-extension.html).